 - Cycle the tank with live rock and/or live sand.
 These are both living parts of the reef that produce waste.
 Not only will they cycle the aquarium, they become a source of biological filtration itself.
 When you use live rock or live sand that has come from a cycled tank, they already have the live bacteria (Nitrosomonas, Nitrospira, and Nitrobacter) needed to complete the nitrogen cycle.
 There won't be a huge population of these bacteria, so make sure to add live critters to your tank slowly until the beneficial bacteria population has a chance to grow.

 - Add ammonium chloride.
 Read John Tullock's " Cycling the Tank" article, or refer to Martin A. Moe, Jr.'s book "The Marine Aquarium Handbook: Beginner to Breeder" for step-by-step instructions on how to use this cycling method.
 There are commercial ammonium chloride products available for adding to an aquarium for cycling.
-Do not use household ammonia for aquarium cycling!
+Do not use household ammonia for aquarium cycling unless it is clear and non-sudsy.

 - Use the Cocktail Shrimp Cycling Method, which involves putting a few frozen cocktail shrimp in the aquarium and letting them decompose, creating ammonia in the process.
 As the shrimp decay they will produce enough ammonia to start the cycle, and when the cycle has completed (nitrate present and nitrite reduced to zero) remove what is left of the shrimp, do a partial water change, and start slowly adding your livestock to the aquarium.